zac24/facebookFeed/README.md

 # facebookFeed

-Similar to facebook News Feed
+#Similar to facebook News Feed

+#Use of collectionView to make vertical scrolling component

-NSLayoutConstraint using visualFormat
+#NSLayoutConstraint using visualFormat

-Dynamically Size cell Content
+#Dynamically Size cell Content : Let's look at how to adjust height of collectionViewCell for dynamic content.

 #
 #
 #